Updated May 12, 2023

 SELECT * FROM educba WHERE technologies LIKE '_av__';

 Example #10 – String Matching with % in a Pattern

-Suppose we want to retrieve all the records having string SQL in the ending and having any number of characters before it in the technologies field.
-Then we can make the use of the % sign that checks for zero or more character presence, and my query statement will be as follows:
+Suppose we want to retrieve all the records with string SQL in the ending and any number of characters before it in the technologies field.
+Then we can make use of the % sign that checks for zero or more character presence, and my query statement will be as follows: